-Lars-Johan Liman works as Sr. Systems Specialist at Netnod Internet Exchange in Stockholm, Sweden.
+Lars-Johan Liman, M.Sc., works as Senior Systems Specialist at Netnod in Stockholm, Sweden.
 He is responsible for Netnod's root name service for the Domain Name System (DNS), and has spent more than 30 years plumbing and tinkering with the DNS.
-Over time he has worked with just about every aspect you can imagine – operation, configuration, provisioning, engineering, testing, debugging, documentation, design and evolution, international cooperation and governance, teaching, and even joking with it.
-He currently serves as chair of ICANN's Customer Standing Committee, and is a member of its Root Server System Advisory Committee, and its Root Server System Governance Working Group.
+Over time he has worked with just about every aspect of the DNS you can imagine – operation, configuration, provisioning, engineering, testing, debugging, documentation, design and evolution, international cooperation and governance, teaching, and even joking with it.
+He is and has been a member (and sometimes chair) of a plethora of committees and working groups in fora related to the DNS, such as ICANN (the Customer Standing Committee [chair], the Root Server System Advisory Committee [chair], the Root Server System Governance Working Group, the IANA Transition Working Group, the Root Scaling Study Working Group, the IANA Functions Review Team 2, the Registry Technical Evaluation Panel, the IETF (DNS Operations Working Group [chair], DNS Extensions Working Group, the DNS Directorate, etc), the RIPE community (the DNS Working Group), DNS-OARC, CENTR, and more.

 If you know about DNS, you've probably heard of the Time-to-Live (TTL) field.
 But mistakes with TTL are more common than you might think.
 Here we look at the quirks of DNS record sets, parent/child domains and how to avoid TTL problems.